 2 tsp.
 Vanilla extract

 3-4 tablespoons of milk

 Have a cake party, invite the family over and make tiny cakes.
 This is great for kids birthday parties.
 Find or make your own little pink paper boxes to put your tiny cakes in for your guest to take home later.
 This reminds me of Easy bake ovens and their tiny cake sets that cost more then the giant boxes on grocery shelves.

 Little chocolate hearts-

-Okay I had a nailed it moment, which was a huge mistake.
+Okay I had a nailed it moment.
 I love laughing at failed craft projects because I myself have failed at so many things.
-Practice makes perfect they say, so if something I make looks good in one of my photographs, imagine all the mistakes that came before because they are there, I am just not sharing.
+Practice makes perfect they say, so if something I make looks good in one of my photographs, imagine all the mistakes that came before because they are there.
 Some of my posts are long enough, and who wants to see those mistakes.
 So here is one, my attempt at melting chocolate.

 I have melted chocolate before, have even taken a class in melting chocolates the correct way, but I guess I forgot all that and this is how my chocolate turned out…like cottage cheese, YUCK!
 I wonder if chickens eat chocolate, better not, might make them sick.
 Turns out all it took was a few drops of water in my glass measuring cup to create this mess.
 I thought the cup was dry…Oh well better luck next time.

 So I took a long break from making the chocolate but was able to get some milk chocolate done before my frustration set in.
 Although very messy, I actually got that melted chocolate in the mold.
 Food is just not my strong area.
 So glad my husband is Italian and loves to cook.
 I am afraid it would be boiled hot dogs and Mac and cheese forever in our home if it were left up to me.